transcendtient/Prusa-Sketcher/README.md

 3. Enable use of an absolute path for the file name.
 4. Properly handle null arguments.
 5. Enable exporting surfaces for true 3D models.
+6. Detect image size, automatically set a desirable value for "median-value".
+7. Resize image with "convert" to make them more uniform in appearance (possibly).

 ***Clock***